Eyesore123/blog-app/README.md

 ## Issues

 - Markdown editor needs some work.
+- First post on the landing page has two loading spinners for some reason.
 - Flash messages are not working properly so I made a workaround for pop-ups.
 Pop-ups work fine but they are not really flash messages.